 1. Narrow Down What Shape You Want

 First tip: If you know what your significant other wants in terms of diamond shape, that helps focus the engagement ring hunt immensely.
 Every shape (also known as a cut) is priced differently—and each has a different price per carat.
-Round cuts are the most expensive whereas pear and marquis are less so.
+Round cuts are the most expensive whereas pear and marquise are less so.
 If size is important to you, you can get more carats at a better price when you choose an alternative shape to the classic round cut.
 Before heading out to shop for an engagement ring, study up on ring cuts and have one (or two) favorites in mind.

-2. Choose a Metal for Your Band
+2. Choose a Metal for the Band

 3. Have a Carat Size in Mind